Abdullah Cevdet: Religion and science

 Şükrü Hanioğlu describes Cevdet's influences and goals as the following: "Ranging from the New Testament to the Qur’ān, from Plato to Abū al-‘Alā’ al-Ma’arrī, he created an eclectic philosophy, reconciling science, religion, and philosophy with one another", and in order to specifically build an "Islamic materialism" (he was a translator of Ludwig Büchner, one of the main popularizers of scientific materialism at the end of the 19th century), he would use medieval mystical authors like Al-Maʿarri, Omar Khayyam and Rumi, and try to find correspondence in their works with modern authors such as Voltaire, Cesare Lombroso, Vittorio Alfieri and Baron D'Holbach.
-His "final step was to present modern scientific theories ranging from Darwinism to genetics as repetitions of Islamic holy texts or derivations from the writings of Muslim thinkers", trying to fit the Qur'an or ahadith with the ideas of peoples like Théodule Armand Ribot or Jean-Baptiste Massillon.
+His "final step was to present modern scientific theories ranging from Darwinism to genetics as repetitions of Islamic holy texts or derivations from the writings of Muslim thinkers", trying to fit the Qur'an or ahadith with the ideas of people like Théodule Armand Ribot or Jean-Baptiste Massillon.
 He found that "the Qur’ān both alluded to and summarized the theory of evolution."

 He expressed his belief in science as, “In short, in places where science and technology plant their flags, deserts turn into wheat fields, marshes into flowery gardens.
 Captivity and poverty disappear, and happiness, honor and truth begin to live.”

-Disillusioned by the ulema's lukewarm response to his role as "materialist mujtahid" (as he would term it), he turned to heterodoxy, the Bektashi (he called "Turkish Stoicism") and then Baháʼísm.
-Being unfruitful in that regard as well, he'd spent his last efforts as purely intellectual.
+Disillusioned by the ulema's lukewarm response to his role as "materialist mujtahid" (as he would term it), he turned to heterodoxy, the Bektashi (whom he called "Turkish Stoicism") and then Baháʼísm.
+As he had little success in that regard as well, his last efforts were purely intellectual.